 API

 Use Lambda function for compute and Powertools for AWS Lambda (Python) for application.
 Use Lambda provisioned concurrency to reduce latency.
-Cache applications scoped temporary security credentials to further reduce latency.
+Cache scoped temporary security credentials to reduce latency.

 Request | Description | Request body | Response |